Apang20/FlatTrackerPal_Frontend/README.md

 ## To Start This Project
 - App: rails db:migrate, rails db:seed, rails s
 - Frontend: npm install, npm start

+## User Stories
+- Must login or create an account
+- Select the targeted daily calories
+- Browse health articles on homepage
+- Search for various food and drinks
+- Select any date on the calender to track their calorie intake
+- Add the selected food or drink and quantity to log their breakfast,lunch and dinner
+- Live updates of the user's daily caloric intake on screen
+- View all the items' calories and quanty added
+- User can log out when finished

 ## Resources
 - Styled with [Material-UI](https://material-ui.com/) and [Chakra-UI](https://chakra-ui.com/)